-How To - Garden - Do It Yourself Do-it-yourself decorating allows you to customize your home, apartment, condo, or room with DIY accents that transform your space on a budget without completing a full-scale remodel.
 Whether you're a beginner or an expert, we guide you… read more Do-it-yourself decorating allows you to customize your home, apartment, condo, or room with DIY accents that transform your space on a budget without completing a full-scale remodel.
 Whether you're a beginner or an expert, we guide you with instructions, tutorials, and step-by-step photos for indoor and outdoor projects and room makeovers.
+We have tips, techniques, and tools to get you started on paint projects, the easiest way to freshen up a space or decor item.
+But it doesn't stop there!
+Read less.
+Small Urban Space Rain Gardens.
 Rain gardens aren’t just for homeowners with large tracts of land.

 A rain garden planted in a small urban area can make a big difference in the water quality and environment of its surrounding area.
 When it rains in densely populated urban areas, impervious surfaces such as roads, sidewalks, and roofs not planted with gardens, trees, or turf, produce runoff that goes straight into storm sewers.
 Some storm drains carry water to treatment plants, while water from other storm drains washes directly into lakes, rivers, and oceans.
 Any time a large influx of water pours into an aquatic ecosystem, the balance of oxygen and nutrients is disturbed, causing death to aquatic life, and other disruptions of the ecosystem.
 Photo, City of Kingston, Melbourne, Australia In addition to impervious surfaces made of concrete or asphalt, many urban areas have vacant, muddy lots.

 It is hoped that the new wall will help eradicate some of the air pollution in the area.
 Buildings with green walls are popping up all over the UK thanks to companies like Biotecture.
 This one is on a library in the town of Grimsby in northeast England.
 Green wall pioneer, Patrick Blanc created this flourishing facade for the Musee du quai Branly, Paris in 2005.
 Garden & House.
 Urban Gardening: Indoor and Balcony Gardening Tips.
 Posted on Nov 19, 2010 in DIY Projects , Emergency Preparedness & Survival , Urban Gardening, Farming & Homesteading It’s quite feasible to grow your own food even if you live in an urban space and have no outdoor room to garden.